“Spirit, Attention, Mind”, Finchley Ashram, London (UK), 20th February 1978.

 Conscious mind is the one, in that area which is a very shortened time, very short time.
 Between the future and the past it’s just a little time, very little time.
 It’s called as vilamba in the Sanskrit language.
 Is a very, very, very small, little time, and we cannot stop there.
 So in that area suddenly you touch the aura, you can say the light, and there you see it.
-So then you know what it is like.
+So then you know what it is.

 So every moment you are conscious, you are conscious of your unconscious mind.
 Conscious in the sense that you know that the unconscious mind knows, that’s why.
 It’s really remarkable how it’s made!

 For example you can say like that: you come up on one wave, “Oh,” you find, “it’s here.”
 “Oh yes, I know all that, what I’m thinking.”
-Then again you go on thinking, thinking, thinking.
-And again you come to the conscious mind, “Oh yes, I know what I am thinking.”
-The unconscious mind knows, here.
+Then again you go on thinking, thinking, thinking and again you come to the conscious mind, “Oh yes, I know what I am thinking.”
+Like that the conscious mind is.
 This is the light of the unconscious mind.
 You can think [of it] like a waves.
 All right?
-Do you follow Bogdan?
+Did you follow Bogdan?

 Dr. Bogdan Shehovych: Yeah.

 Now questioning you don’t ask.
 Just now you try to follow the point, because it’s a subtle subject.
 And, if you have to understand the subtle, I have to use analogies which are not subtle.
 So, in analogies, don’t get lost.

-Now what happens is you are moving, say, your attention.
-Now, attention, just see it: Attention is moving; you can take it, to the future or the past.
+Now what happens: you are moving, say, your attention.
+Now, attention, just see it: the attention is moving; you can take it to the future or to the past.
 Now the attention goes like that.
-And at the conscious mind, suddenly you will [think], “Oh!’
+And at the conscious mind, suddenly you will [think], “Oh!”
 You become aware of it.
 Your attention becomes aware, “Oh!”.
 Otherwise you are just thinking, thinking, thinking like that.
 But when again you touch, at the conscious mind, again you become aware.
 Again you move like this then you are lost; again you become conscious of it.
 Now this light is coming from where?
 Is from the Self.

 Where is the ego and where is the superego, in this?

 Now this wave is the past, and this is the future.
 So, all the time you are moving from past to the future, past to the future, like that.
 But in this jumping there’s a little time in between where you are conscious.
 And whenever you are moving from one to another — before Realisation I am saying.
-All this I am telling you about before Realisation — you are conscious that there is something under flow, which is knowing where and how we are jumping, whether this or that.
+All this I am telling you about before Realisation — you are conscious that there is something, under flow, which is knowing where and how we are jumping, whether this or that side.
 You are going this way, that way, this way, that way, all the time.
 Forwards, backwards, whatever it is.
 But you are moving this way.